tphiepbk/air_quality_index_api/README.md

+# Air Quality Index API

+Predict the polluted gas (CO, SO2, NO, ...) and PM2.5 in Ho Chi Minh City using Deep Learning models

-# How to run the server locally ?
+## How to run the server locally ?

 This requires **poetry** pip packages to be installed, then all poetry dependencies